zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 ---
 layout: post
-title: "Build your own React: DOM generator"
+title: "Build your own React, part 1: DOM generator"
 date: 2020-03-25 00:16:00
 summary: In order to understand a little bit more about React, I've set a goal to build myself a library with the same functionality as React.
 In this post, I will begin with DOM generation and JSX.
 description: In order to understand a little bit more about React, I've set a goal to build myself a library with the same functionality as React.
 In this post, I will begin with DOM generation and JSX.